Siddant/project-02/README.md

 For me the biggest win was being able to combine two different types of API to create a feature that allows you to locate cinema using your location.
 I wasn't really familiarly with React, therefore using it to create this application was a huge win.
 Also we did use some new concept such as state, destructing object, HTTP request Methods, classical component and functional component.
 By doing this project I am more comfortable with using these technologies for future projects.

 ## Future Features
-There some extra feature we wanted to implement to the project in the future:
+There some extra feature I want to implement in the future:
 * show recommendations based on the movie that was selected.
 * show the users where they can buy the movie they have selected.
 * show the list of movies that are currently being shown on the select cinema.